 Other income related to flooding.
-In fiscal year 2016, we recognized other income related to flooding of \$0.04 million, which consisted of a \$0.90 million final payment from an insurer against our claim for flood damage, offset by expenses in relation to flood of \$0.86 million, which mainly consisted of \$0.6 million of repaired cost of equipment and \$0.2 million of inventory losses.
+In fiscal year 2016, we recognized other income related to flooding of \$0.04 million, which consisted of a \$0.9 million final payment from an insurer against our claim for flood damage, offset by expenses in relation to flood of \$0.86 million, which mainly consisted of \$0.6 million of repaired cost of equipment and \$0.2 million of inventory losses.

 Expenses related to reduction in workforce.
 During fiscal year 2015, we implemented a reduction in workforce and incurred expenses of approximately \$1.2 million, which represented severance and benefits costs associated with the termination of approximately 100 employees in accordance with contractual obligations and local regulations.
+No expenses related to reduction in workforce were incurred during fiscal year 2016.

 Operating income.
-Our operating income increase by \$22.6 million to \$69.8 million, or 7.1% of total revenues, for fiscal year 2016, compared with \$47.2 million, or 6.1% of total revenues, for fiscal year 2015.
+Our operating income increased by \$22.6 million to \$69.8 million, or 7.1% of total revenues, for fiscal year 2016, compared with \$47.2 million, or 6.1% of total revenues, for fiscal year 2015.